 there are only three quarterbacks behind Luck in touchdowns that are in the hall of fame who played in the super bowl era.
 They are Troy Aikman (165), Roger Staubach (153),and Bart Starr (152).
 All three of them have at least 2 super bowl wins.
 They also have either a league or Superbowl MVP on their resume and only Staubach ranks behind Luck in passing yards but only by 1000 yards.

-Luck did have 4 pro-bowl selection in his six season which is an outstanding rate but he did not make any all pro teams.
+Luck did have 4 pro-bowl selections in his six-season which is an outstanding rate but he did not make any all-pro teams.
 He also did not win any league MVPs or get voted for one.
 He never even led the league in passing any of his years.
 He also failed to lead the Colts to a super bowl let alone win one.
 He has a 4-4 overall record in the playoffs despite being crowned as a generational quarterback coming out of the draft.